cryptoandcoffee/brixcoin-sentinel/README.md

     $ ./venv/bin/py.test ./test

-With all tests passing and crontab setup, Sentinel will stay in sync with zerooned and the installation is complete
+With all tests passing and crontab setup, Sentinel will stay in sync with brixcoind and the installation is complete

 ## Configuration

-An alternative (non-default) path to the `zeroone.conf` file can be specified in `sentinel.conf`:
+An alternative (non-default) path to the `brix.conf` file can be specified in `sentinel.conf`:

-    zeroone_conf=/path/to/zeroone.conf
+    zeroone_conf=/path/to/brix.conf

 ## Building